Setting goals and thinking about what you want in future can sometimes feel overwhelming.

 Many coaches use this tool as a starting point with clients, as well as for reviewing and assessing coaching progress.

-The Wheel of Life exercise could help you if:
+The Wheel of Life exercise could someone if:

-- You’re committed to personal growth and want a quick and easy-to-use tool.
+- They're committed to personal growth and want a quick and easy-to-use tool.

-- You’re prone to overworking and struggle with work-life balance.
+- They're prone to overworking and struggle with work-life balance.

-- You feel overwhelmed with responsibilities and want to set priorities.
+- They feel overwhelmed with responsibilities and want to set priorities.

-- You feel lost, stuck, or unsure of your life direction.
+- They feel lost, stuck, or unsure of their life direction.

-- You’ve gone through a period of change and want to re-evaluate your priorities.
+- They've gone through a period of change and want to re-evaluate their priorities.